 Mountains, sea, woods.
 I truly enjoy my time outside.
-The year is going great with rock climbing trips, orienteering, yoga, with some biking and mountaineering this summer.

 "May your trails be crooked, winding, lonesome, dangerous, leading to the most amazing view.
 May your mountains rise into and above the clouds."
 Edward Abbey